 Crypto Fees: A Full Breakdown and How To Minimize Costs

-Cryptocurrency is regularly in the news for a variety of reasons — its turbulent history, its recent strife, the emergence of crypto in 401(k) plans and interactive brokerage houses and a new credit card that offers up to 4% crypto back.
+Cryptocurrency is regularly in the news for a variety of reasons — its turbulent history, its recent strife, the emergence of crypto in 401(k) plans and interactive brokerage houses and credit cards that offer cryptocurrency rewards.

 The news and sentiment on cryptocurrency vary — and so do the experiences of those who trade it.
 Crypto isn’t yet a well-regulated industry in the way that we’ve come to expect from more traditional forms of investing.